lwilletts/mpvc/README.md

- -b|browse   : Browse the provided ytdl-archive URL with fzf -c|chapters : Start fzf to manage the current mpv chapterlist -d|dir      : Set the WD to the media directory given as argument -d|eqz      : Start fzf to manage the equalizer settings -f|playlist : Start fzf to manage the current mpv playist -g|fetch    : Fetch the given YT URL, and store locally -G|Fetch    : Search on Invidious, fetch, and store locally
+ -b|browse   : Browse the provided ytdl-archive URL with fzf -c|chapters : Start fzf to manage the current mpv chapterlist -d|dir      : Set the WD to the media directory given as argument -e|eqz      : Start fzf to manage the equalizer settings -f|playlist : Start fzf to manage the current mpv playist -g|fetch    : Fetch the given YT URL, and store locally -G|Fetch    : Search on Invidious, fetch, and store locally